 With so many types of life insurance policies available, it can get confusing trying to find the best coverage option available.
-Do you go with term life or whole life?
-Term is usually the least expensive, but whole life is provides many advantages too.
+Do you go with term life or whole life and what are the best life insurance companies for them?
+To start, term is usually the least expensive, but whole life is provides many advantages too.
 Whole life insurance can provide you level premiums, a guaranteed death benefit, and dividends to help you in a variety of ways.

 What are Dividends in Life Insurance?

 Life insurance dividends definition: A dividend is a payout from the annual surpluses of the life insurance company.
 It’s a portion of the carrier’s profits.

 Some whole life insurance policies provide policy owners dividends and some do not.
 These dividend payouts are a great thing.
 However, you need to know your options, how life insurance dividends work and who offers them.